Chart Color Schemes

 Age

-Narrabundah's median age exceeds the national pattern
+Narrabundah's population is slightly older than the national pattern